Re-boiling clean uncontaminated drinking will water not cause cancer or any other health problems.

 Nitrates and arsenic are not like bacteria, so boiling your water doesn't remove them.
-In fact, boiling water will actually increase the concentration.
-The more the water is boiled, the higher the concentration of these substances will be.
+In fact, boiling water makes it worse -- the longer the water is boiled, the higher the concentration of these substances will be.

-The levels of both nitrates and arsenic are regulated and water supplies must be monitored in towns and cities, so if your tap water comes from a city water source, it is safe.
-People who live in rural areas and have private wells must have their well water tested for nitrates and arsenic.
-If you have a private well and the levels of these contaminants are too high, you must install a water filtration system for your home.
+The levels of both nitrates and arsenic are regulated and water supplies must be monitored in towns and cities, so if your tap water comes from a city water source, it's safe.
+People who have private wells in rural areas must have their well water tested for nitrates and arsenic.

 Centers for Disease Control.
 "Nitrate and Drinking Water From Private Wells."
 Accessed May 12, 2009. http://www.cdc.gov/ncidod/dpd/healthywater/factsheets/nitrate.htm.